Maui Forest Bird Recovery Project

 Graduate Student Research

-MFBRP occasionally coordinates and conducts research with graduate students focusing on birds and ecosystems on Maui, helping to achieve MFBRP project goals.
+MFBRP occasionally coordinates and conducts research with graduate students whose projects are focused on Maui’s native birds and forest ecosystems.

 Alex Wang